-Another 16 words (1 lines of text) are included under the topic Early Daffentry Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Daffentry Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Daffentry family to the New World and Oceana
+Migration of the Daffentry family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Daffentry were among those contributors: William Daintry who settled in New England in 1695; Henry Dainty settled in Barbados in 1640; Katherine Daintye settled in Maryland in 1685.